 Reference Number Ву Request Staff Responsible Status Response from the fare increases.
 (This revenue could, of course, come from raising hourly rates, but also from expanding metering into residential neighborhoods, and later into the evening and night.)
 Perhaps more importantly, parking meter revenues are down more than 90% since the COVID shelter-in-place order, and it's impossible to predict when or if parking meter revenues will return to pre-COVID levels.
 200531.01 (Email) Neil Ballard Please detail the ways in which SFMTA is assisting law enforcement agencies during the ongoing protests underway in San Francisco as of 5/31/20.
 Are Muni vehicles being used to transport police and/or detained protesters?
 Kimberly Burrus Complete As a major transportation agency, the SFMTA is committed to ensuring the transport of all San Franciscans.
 We do this through our normal service and through missions work as we assist other agencies with arranged transport for critical assignments.
 We have helped transport SFPD officers to areas of the city as they protect the fundamental right to assemble.
 These transports, like many others, such as COVID PUI's for DPH and the transport of tent residents from Civic Center to safe sleeping sites outside of the demonstration zones, is our support to other city agencies as we work collectively to accomplish an overall goal.
 At no point does the SFMTA, nor do we intend to, transport any detainees.
-We are here in support of a support of a 200604.01 Michael What are the criteria for deciding what Shannon Hake Complete everyone.
-Our Slow Streets criteria is listed on our website , but can (Email) Chen streets are eligible or desirable as slow streets?
-For example, I have heard that fire department access is important. generally be broken down as follows: - At least 6-8 blocks long - Residential land use
+We are here in support of everyone.
+200604.01 (Email) Michael Chen What are the criteria for deciding what streets are eligible or desirable as slow streets?
+For example, I have heard that fire department access is important.
+Shannon Hake Complete Our Slow Streets criteria is listed on our website, but can generally be broken down as follows: - At least 6-8 blocks long - Residential land use